Is laser hair removal safe?

 - skin contact sensors that protect against uncontrolled flashes.

-IPL depilatories effectively reduce hair growth, although they do not permanently eliminate it.
-It is important to always follow the rules of use for safety.
-Before using such devices, it is necessary to perform a test on a small patch of skin.
+IPL hair removal devices effectively reduce hair growth, although they do not eliminate it permanently.
+For safety reasons, it is always important to follow the instructions for use.
+Before using such devices, a skin test on a small area is necessary.
 Remember that IPL technology does not work on very light hair or dark skin.